-A feature of the SPA string program is our Ministry String Ensembles.
-They practice once a week and participate in major music events here at the church.
+One of the best features of the SPA string program is our Ministry String Ensembles.
+They rehearse once a week and participate in major music events here at the church.
 They also minister and perform regularly in the community.

 Cecily Britt – Violin

 Cecily studied violin at the University of Memphis Suzuki program for 15 years primarily with Pak-Chung Cheng.
 She is a graduate of the University of Memphis with a B.A. in Communications.
-She has been an active member of the Bellevue Sanctuary Orchestra since 7th grade and has taught violin with Bellevue’s SPA since 1999.
+She has been an active member of the Bellevue Orchestra since 7th grade and has taught violin with Bellevue’s SPA since 1999.
 She has been a member of the Suzuki Association of the Americas and has completed many courses through the SAA’s Teacher Training program.

 Cynthia Nowell – Violin

-Kristy Rhodes – Violin/Viola
+Kristy Robinson – Violin/Viola

-Kristy Rhodes began violin at the age of 6 at the Bellevue SPA and is an active member and participant in the many opportunities offered there.
+Kristy Robinson began violin at the age of 6 at the Bellevue SPA and is an active member and participant in the many opportunities offered there.
 Kristy continued violin study with Joy Brown Wiener in middle and high school, and studied with Timothy Shiu and Ara Sarkissian in college.
-In December of 2013, she graduated summa cum laude from the University of Memphis with a B.A.
-Degree in Music, violin performance.
+In December of 2013, she graduated summa cum laude from the University of Memphis with a Bachelor’s Degree in Music, violin performance.
 Kristy studied viola with Lenny Schranze at the UofM for three years.
-In January of 2012, Kristy sat as principle violist in a concert with the Annie Moses Band at Carnegie Hall, and as assistant principal violist in the Nashville Praise Symphony in 2013.
+In January of 2012, Kristy sat as principal violist in a concert with the Annie Moses Band at Carnegie Hall, and as assistant principal violist in the Nashville Praise Symphony in 2013.